Nouments/exercisme_go/README.md

 # exercisme
-backup of my exercisme solution in golang
+backup of my exercisme solution in golang  and Python from exercism